Pan Gulf Technologies Engineering Services

 Challenges:

-• The project had to be detailed in SDS model, that had foundational piers set at coordinates as per the existing conditions.
-We had to match/coordinate those with the design drawings for the location and elevations.
+The project had to be detailed in an SDS model, with foundational piers set at coordinates based on existing conditions.
+We had to match and coordinate these with the design drawings for location and elevations.
+The dimensions and elevations of the columns and rings could not be obtained in the model for the three largest habitats.

 Solutions: